tomickigrzegorz/show-more/README.md

 </h1>

 <p align="center">
-  JavaScript library that truncates text, list or table by chars, elements or row and shows/hides text blocks, elements or table row with Show More and Show Less.
+  JavaScript library that truncates text (html experimentally), list or table by chars, elements or row and shows/hides text blocks, elements or table row with Show More and Show Less.
 </p>

 <p align="center">